Delta Force: Xtreme

-Delta Force: Xtreme is a budget first-person shooter video game developed and published by NovaLogic for Microsoft Windows.

-It is the seventh title (excluding console titles) of the series.
-As a budget title, it reuses levels from previous Delta Force titles.
+Delta Force: Xtreme is a 2005 budget first-person shooter video game developed and published by NovaLogic for Microsoft Windows.
+It is the seventh title (excluding console titles) of the Delta Force series.
+It acts as a partial remake of the original Delta Force, with numerous levels taken from it and redesigned.

-The game is centered on three campaigns, focusing on preventing drug shipments in Peru, to eliminating terrorist threats in Chad and Novoya Zemlya.
+The game is centered on three campaigns, focusing on eliminating a drug lord in Peru to eliminating rebels in Chad and Novoya Zemlya.

+A sequel, Delta Force: Xtreme 2, was released in 2009.

 Gameplay

 Delta Force: Xtreme focuses on three campaigns from Delta Force: Peru, Chad, and Novaya Zemlya.
+Between these three campaigns, the game is broken up into 60 different levels, and includes the option for coop throughout the campaign.

-The game's Single Player (unlike previous titles), introduces vehicular combat, but mostly on-foot combat to keep the balance.
+The game's single-player (unlike previous titles), introduces vehicular combat, but mostly on-foot combat to keep the balance.
 The game also features the "old style" scope that was present in the first four Delta Force titles.
-Gametypes (Deathmatch, Team Deathmatch, King of the Hill, etc.) from the original Delta Force have also been brought back.
+Game types (Deathmatch, Team Deathmatch, King of the Hill, etc.) from the original Delta Force have also been brought back.

 Reception

 Delta Force: Xtreme received "mixed" reviews according to video game review aggregator Metacritic.